Holborn tube station: Use in particle physics

 Patrick Blackett (who won the Nobel Prize for his discovery of the positron), developed plans to install a cosmic ray detector on an abandoned platform of the Holborn Station following a row with his mentor Lord Rutherford at Cambridge University.
 The plans included an 11-ton magnet and a cloud chamber, and were hailed by the London tabloid press at the time as the efforts of a "new 'Sherlock Holmes', hunting beneath the streets of London for clues about the mysteries of the universe."

 Services

-The station is in London fare zone 1.
-On the Central line the station is between Tottenham Court Road and Chancery Lane, and on the Piccadilly line, it is between Covent Garden and Russell Square.
-Holborn is the only direct interchange between these lines.
+Holborn station is on the Central and Piccadilly lines in London fare zone 1.
+On the Central line the station is between Tottenham Court Road and Chancery Lane, and on the Piccadilly line it is between Covent Garden and Russell Square.
 Train frequencies vary throughout the day, but generally Central line trains operate every 2–6 minutes from approximately 05:53 to 00:30 westbound and 05:51 to 00:33 eastbound.
 Piccadilly line trains operate every 2–6 minutes from approximately 05:42 to 00:28 westbound and 05:54 to 00:38 northbound.

-On the Central line 1992 Stock is used.
-On the Piccadilly line 1973 Stock is used.